 How Offline Scoring Works

 Ranges often have poor or no mobile signal.
-DeadCenter is built from the ground up to handle this.
+DeadCenter is built from the ground up to handle this — with a native Android app, a browser PWA, and a local hub/client mesh.

 1

-Before heading to the range, open the scoring app and select your match.
-The full match data (target sets, gongs, squads, shooters, existing scores) is downloaded and cached locally in the browser’s IndexedDB.
+Before heading to the range, open the Android app or PWA and select your match.
+The full match data — target sets, squads, shooters, and existing scores — is downloaded.
+On the Android app, data is stored in Room DB.
+On the PWA, it uses IndexedDB.
+Alternatively, import the match directly from a hub on the local network without any internet.

 2